6c65726f79/custom-titlebar/README.md

 ## Dispose

-This method removes the title bar completely and all recorded events.
+This method removes the titlebar completely and all recorded events.

 ```
 titlebar.dispose();